lbVictor/Sales_Prediction/README.md

 ### Modeling
 * **Machine Learning Algorithms:** In this step, we train five Machine Learning models to compare the results.
-The first was an averaging model to be used as a baseline; the second and third were a linear regression and a regularized linear regression with the objective of measuring the complexity of the phenomenon we are modeling (the worse the result, the more complex the phenomenon); the fourth and fifth model were a Random Forest Regressor and a XGBoost Regressor, which are more sophisticated models and obtain better results in more complex phenomena.
+The first was an averaging model to be used as a baseline; the second and third were a linear regression and a regularized linear regression(lasso) with the objective of measuring the complexity of the phenomenon we are modeling (the worse the result, the more complex the phenomenon); the fourth and fifth model were a Random Forest Regressor and a XGBoost Regressor, which are more sophisticated models and obtain better results in more complex phenomena.

 	* **Cross-Validation:** technique applied to the training dataset to verify if the results initially obtained are in fact the real ones, or if the validation data were positively or negatively biased.
 The technique consists of dividing several parts of the dataset between training and validation (following the chronological order of the data) and performing the prediction several times in order to find the average of the predictions that would be the real result of the model.
 	Cross-Validation Results: